Paolalarrazabal/liri-node-app/README.md

 the command concert-this followed by the artist name displays 3 upcoming concerts by the artists.
 The API used is the **bands in town api**.
 The response for each concert displays as follows.

-For Example: `concert-this Billy Joel` would yield.
+For Example: `concert-this Billy Joel` would yield. (ordered by nearest date)

+First upcoming concert.

- Venue: Seminole Hard Rock Hotel & Casino - Hollywood, FL
+ * Venue: Seminole Hard Rock Hotel & Casino - Hollywood, FL
- City:  Hollywood
+ * City:  Hollywood
- State: FL
+ * State: FL
- Date:  01/10/2020
+ * Date:  01/10/2020

+Second.

- Venue: Madison Square Garden
+ * Venue: Madison Square Garden
- City:  New York
+ * City:  New York
- State: NY
+ * State: NY
- Date:  01/25/2020
+ * Date:  01/25/2020

+Third.

- Venue: Amalie Arena
+ * Venue: Amalie Arena
- City:  Tampa
+ * City:  Tampa
- State: FL
+ * State: FL
- Date:  02/07/2020
+ * Date:  02/07/2020

 #### :large_blue_diamond: spotify-this-song